Western University Exchange Tuition Reduction Program in Hydrology and Atmospheric Sciences

 • Parent and spouse residency changes MAY allow you to obtain Arizona residency; otherwise, you must be removed from the WUE program for one year in order to apply for Arizona residency on your own.

 • The student and parent(s) must provide all of the documentation listed on page 1 of the DEF form.
-Please review the form for details or contact the UA Residency Classification office for more information.
+Please review the form for details or contact the U of A Residency Classification office for more information.

 • Ownership of property in Arizona does not qualify you for residency for tuition purposes.